code-matt/table_c/README.md

 ## What's next for TableC
 Developing our prototype further and testing it to college market in both technical and non-technical way.

-[11:01]
-One liner:
-TableC connects you to new friends to eat together with a topic of shared interest.